erroronline1/caro/readme.md

 #### Customisation
 * The manual is intentionally editable to accomodate it to users comprehension.
-* Some parts of the setup.ini can be changes during runtime, others will mess up your system.
+* Some parts of the setup.ini can be changed during runtime, others will mess up your system.
 Respective parts are marked.
 * Languagefiles can be edited to accomodate it to users comprehension.
 Make sure to only change values.
 Most of the keys are hardcoded so you may occasionally append to but better not reduce
     * [units]
     * [formcontext][anonymous]
     * [regulatory]
+* calendar.php contains the calendar-class.
+It computes fixed holidays as defined within setup.ini as well as moving holidays according to easter.
+If any of these (good friday, easter monday, acension, pentecost, corpus christi) are not a holiday for your company you will have to edit the function holidays() to not add these to the result.

 If you ever fiddle around with the sourcecode:
 * [CSV Processor](#csv-processor) only returns a named array, so you'll have to implement postprocessing of the data by yourself.